postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ![Import collection and environment](https://assets.postman.com/postman-docs/import-coll-env-2.jpg)

-### Converting Postman collection— v1 to v2
+#### Converting Postman collections from v1 to v2

-When you try to import a collection in v1 format, you will encounter an error.
-Postman do not support v1 format for collections, so it is recommended to convert your collection format from v1 to v2.
+Postman no longer supports the collection v1 format and will return an error if you attempt to import a collection in this format.
+You can convert your collection's format from v1 to v2 to import it into Postman.

 ![Collection v1 format](https://assets.postman.com/postman-docs/collection-v1-import.jpg)

-To convert your Postman collection format from v1 to v2:
+You can take the following steps to convert the Postman collection format from v1 to v2.

-* In the terminal of your choice, enter the command to install Postman collection transformer.
+* In the terminal of your choice, enter the following command to install the Postman collection transformer.

 ```bash
 sudo npm install -g postman-collection-transformer